brianguenter/Julia-Programming-Workflow/Workflow.md

        return (y,x) #use alt-enter to create a new line here end
  ```

+ Need to see a compiler error message again?
+Type Revise.retry().
+This will trigger Revise to reevaluate your functions.
+Doesn't always give as full an error message as killing the REPL and starting again but it is faster than reloading your enviroment from scratch.
 ### For VSCode
 Type F12 to go to a function definition.

 Type ctrl-shift-o to open a menu to search for a function definition by name.

 Refactoring code.
 Place the cursor in a function or variable name you want to change and type F2.
 Enter the new name.
-This mostly works, but sometimes changes parts of the code it shouldn't.
+This mostly works in Julia, but sometimes changes parts of the code it shouldn't.

 # Appendix

 ## Gotchas
 ```
 julia> f(a::Vector{Integer}) = sum(a)
 f (generic function with 2 methods)